agrc/metadata-asset-tracking-tool/metadata/boundaries/inland_port_authority_hb2001.md

 ## Brief Summary

-Utah Inland Port Authority Boundary as described in House Bill 2001.
+Polygon boundaries for Inland Ports in Utah as maintained by the Utah Inland Port Authority.

 ## Summary

-This dataset contains polygon features for all inland ports in Utah.
+This dataset contains polygon features for all inland ports in Utah as described by House Bill 2001.

 ## Description